samaradel/www_threefold/www.threefoldtoken.com/content/team/team.md

 gig_sub = "Green IT Globe (GIG) is the founder of the ThreeFold idea and has made all of this possible.
 GIG Engineers have created the software for the TreeFold Grid."

 tech_header = "Tech Team GIG"
-tech_sub = "The tean who created the opensource technology underpinning our mission."
+tech_sub = "The team who created the opensource technology underpinning our mission."
 +++